-- Students who are late to Connect must proceed to their Connect room where they will be marked late. - Students who do not have a note signed by a parent will be given a note to attend a recess detention. - If a student is going to be late to school, parents should contact the office prior to 8:35am. - Students arriving late to school because their bus is late will be provided with a note to take to Connect. - Students who arrive at school after 8:55am should report to the Administration Office.
+- Students who are late for Connect will be and redirected to scan their Student ID card in the kiosk located in the Administration Office. - Students who do not have a note signed by a parent/carer will be given a 10 minute detention at recess. - If a student is going to be late to school, a parent/carer should contact the office prior to 8:35am or provide the student with a note explaining their lateness.